CherryKitten/CharjaBox/docs/index.md

 * Manual container management using Portainer
 * Home Media Streaming with Plex or Jellyfin
 * Your own wiki using Dokuwiki
+* macOS backups over the network with Timemachine over SMB
 * Personal Finance management with Firefly III
 * Local DNS management with BIND
 * Download caching for many CDNs